mperel/CSE-310-Project/README.md

   Player.java
   GameRoom.java

+Use your favorite archiver to unzip the source files.
 These files must all be in the same directory to work.

 To get the server/client to work, open the command prompt/terminal in the directory where the project is located and execute the following commands: javac TCPServer.java/TCPClient.java